BorisZhao/BorisZhao.github.io/index.md

 ## News

 - [10/2022] I received the National Scholarship from MoE, PRC.
-- [10/2022] Seems like my paper 'FedCom' has been rejected.
+- [10/2022] Seems like my paper 'FedCom' has been rejected again.
 Further revision is abeyant since the design is obsolete.
 - [07/2022] My paper 'FedCom' has been rejected.
 - [12/2021] My paper 'FedInv' has been accepted by AAAI 2022!